 Also familiar with and able to advise and act on a wide variety of other property matters, including Sale of Goods Act claims, Village Green applications, applications for charging orders, orders for sale, and vesting orders.

 Wide experience of a range of equity, trusts and probate work.
-High profile cases have involved complex issues within the law of trusts and constructive trusts, breach of fiduciary duty and breach of trust.
-Advises on a range of probate issues, including construction of wills, challenges to testamentary capacity, and Inheritance Act claims.
+High profile cases have involved complex issues within the law of trusts and constructive trusts, breach of fiduciary duty and breach of trust (including offshore work).
+Increasingly instructed on civil fraud litigation.
+Also advises on a range of probate issues, including construction of wills, challenges to testamentary capacity, and Inheritance Act claims.